ChiliEater/parallel-computing-tasks/exercise-6/report.md

 - All the blocks in the grid must fit onto the GPU at the same time → size constraints
 - Calling such kernel is a bit more verbose
 - Early returns are not an option anymore
-- Thread divergence can be become an issue, though this is also generally the case
+- Thread divergence can be an issue, though this is also generally the case

 <div style="break-after:page"></div>